Browse Tax Articles

 There's a tax difference between alimony and child support payments.
 A person making qualified alimony payments can deduct them.
-Alimony payments received by the former spouse are taxable and must be included in income.
+Alimony payments received by the former spouse are taxable and you must include them in your income.
 The payor can’t deduct child support, and payments are tax-free to the recipient.

 To qualify for the alimony deduction:

-The law provides for recapture of certain alimony deductions.
-This prevents large payments in the first few years after a divorce from being treated as deductible alimony rather than a nondeductible property settlement.
+The law allows recapture of certain alimony deductions.
+This keeps large payments from being treated as deductible alimony in the first few years after a divorce.
+Instead, they can be treated as a nondeductible property settlement.

-You're subject to the recapture rule in the third year if either applies:
+You're subject to the recapture rule in the third year if either of these applies:

-If your former spouse dies or remarries, you don't have to worry about recapture if payments stop in the second or third year.
+Your former spouse might die or remarry.
+If either happens, you don't have to worry about recapture if payments stop in the second or third year.

-To learn more, see IRS Publication 504: Divorced or Separated Individuals.
+To learn more, see Publication 504: Divorced or Separated Individuals at www.irs.gov.